Taisiias/formmailer/README.md

 ![Workflow](/img/formmailer-workflow.png)

-Suppose you have this static page:
+Suppose you have this HTML in your static page:

 ```html
 <html>